-In the examples in Module 1, we looked at placing trades at the current price.
+In the examples in Module 1 - CFDs: Overview and Trading Online, we looked at placing trades at the current price.
 Our prices are constantly moving; if you are happy to deal at the price we are making at the time, you can deal there and then, but there may be times when the prevailing price does not suit.
 Of course you can keep on watching the price, waiting for a certain level, but it may be more convenient to leave an instruction to deal should a specified price requirement be met.

-Leaving such an instruction is known as working an order.
+Such an instruction is known as a working order.
 An order can be left to open a new position or to close an existing position, either through our dealing platform or through our dealers (over the telephone).